fernandoem88/react-requests-manager/README.md

 }
 ```

-here, we can clearly see, the reducer side is clean, and this will be the case for every async action we will define in our application.
+Here, we can clearly see how the reducer side is clean, and this will be the case for every async action we will define in our application.

 The access to the requests state is kept simple and easy using the _useRequests_ hook that accepts a _selector function_ to pick a determined state from the _requests record (reqs)_.
 Each _key_ from _reqs_ is an object with the following signature { _isProcessing: boolean_, _error: any_, _details: RequestDetails_ } that reflect the respective request state.

-let's see and compare this approach to the standard one.
+let's see and compare both approaches.

 ```ts
 // access requests and application state in the standard and common way const MyComponent = () => {
   // data
   const users = useSelector(state => state.users)
   // requests